aindy-eu/claude-code-docs-mcp/tools/README.md

 ```

 **Arguments:**
-1. Path to the cleaned HTML to process
+1. Path to the HTML file to process (body-only content from cache)
 2. Path to the extraction prompt file
 3. Claude model identifier (e.g. `claude-sonnet-4.1`)